pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 ----ca-certs general option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--ca-certs`` general option is the path name of a  file or directory containing certificates that will be matched against a certificate received from the WBEM server.
+The argument value of the ``--ca-certs`` general option is the path name of a  file or directory containing certificates that will be matched against a certificate received from the WBEM server.
 The default is OS dependent and is a set of system directories where certificates are expected to be stored for the client